InfinityBowman/amstar2-checklist-scoring-app/frontend/ROADMAP.md

 - pdfs can be linked to reviews
 - Checklists dont need a name since reviews have that
+- Polish up the checklist page
+  - navbar, pdf viewer, edit the review it's part of

 _This roadmap is a living document and will be updated as the project evolves._